-Specialty drugs are drugs that are typically high-cost agents that may be administered orally, by inhalation, implantation, infusion or injection and possess any of the following characteristics:
+Specialty drugs are drugs that may be administered orally, by inhalation, implantation, infusion or injection and possess any of the following characteristics:

 - .
-Are used to treat or diagnose rare or complex diseases, - .
+Are used to treat or diagnose rare, complex diseases, or chronic medical conditions - .
 Require close clinical supervision or monitoring of side effects, - .
-Require special handling and/or

-Have limited access or restricted distribution channels.
+Require special handling - .
+Have limited access or restricted distribution channels and/or - .
+Meet a certain cost threshold.